hazelcast/hazelcast-jet/site/docs/design-docs/008-stage-rebalance.md

 stage.rebalance(Person::getName).aggregate(...)
 ```

-Jet uses single-stage aggregation instead of the default two-stage,
-but global aggregation still requires all computation to happen on one
-processor.
-The actual effect is the opposite of rebalancing, maybe we
-should just throw an error for this.
+Global aggregation results in a single value, which means the second
+stage is non-parallelizable.
+Rebalancing the first stage makes sense as
+it parallelizes the load of accumulating the value.

 ```java
 stage.rebalance().groupingKey(Person:getAge).aggregate(...)
 ```

+Keyed aggregation computes many independent values.
+By default, Jet uses
+two-stage aggregation so that it accumulates the running value locally
+and sends the partial results for distributed combining only after
+having received all the data.

+Applying rebalancing removes the first local stage and uses single-stage
-Jet uses single-stage aggregation, partitions the edge with the grouping
+aggregation.
+Jet partitions the edge with the grouping key.
-key.

 ```java
 stage.rebalance(Person::getName).groupingKey(Person:getAge)